martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 Note each file does not need a new leader because they share the leader before the interleaved blocks.
 This feature is especially useful for multiloaders where a game can load either level file without winding the tape to a different position.
 The interleaved files do not have to be the same length.

+*Using the option "otfbr" uses RLE compression for each block, if there is a significant saving for the block.
+EnableBlockCompression = 1 will need to be enabled (in _config.a) to handle this data block type

 *Using TapeTool to reverse engineer tape files.